-We’ll all feel the pain of the new changes that arise with the COVID-19 pandemic.
+We all felt the pain of the new changes that arose with the COVID-19 pandemic.
 But with the world becoming increasingly digital by necessity, expect Digital Darwinism to accelerate.
 Those with digital branding options can no longer treat these as “nice-to-have” features.

 Here is what your business can do if you’ve decided that you’ve waited long enough to go all-in on digital and mobile: